-- Constitution or Memorandum of Association setting out the purposes or objects of the organisation,
+- Constitution or memorandum of association setting out the purposes or objects of the organisation.

-In addition to the above, if the application is for an exemption on a declaration of trust, the original trust deed is required.
+If the application is for an exemption on a declaration of trust, the original trust deed is required.

-- Fully executed transfer of land,
+- Fully executed transfer of land.

 - Written confirmation by the authorised officer of the organisation as to: